 There are no after market accessories — yet.
 Well, there’s one, but it doesn’t work.
 I bought a secondary market keyboard — blue tooth — and returned it.
 It wasn’t broken, but you had to enter a generated key code.
 You couldn’t see the code because the virtual keyboard popped up and blocked it.
 By the time you got the keyboard out of the way, the code was gone.
 The codes are good for only 30 seconds.
 I don’t understand why they designed it like that.
 Just provide a printed code.
 Why make me jump through hoops to sync a keyboard?

 Dell sells a keyboard that apparently works, but it’s $99.
 Too expensive.
 I’ll do without.
 I don’t know how well any blue tooth accessory will install.
 If it includes a “time out” code, it won’t.
 It’s a tactical rather than technical problem, but it stopped me.

 If anyone wants to point out how I could use my iPhone, may I remind you I find an 8″ tablet too small.
 Do you think the iPhone would be better?
 Think before commenting.

 - Great graphics

 - Excellent sound

-- Surprisingly good camera and video
+- Good camera and video (but no editing tools)